 To insert only processing orders into Airtable we need to filter our data by orderStatus.
 Basically, we want to tell the program that if the orderStatus is processing, then insert all records with this status into Airtable; else, i.e. if the orderStatus is not processing, calculate the sum of all orders with the other orderStatus (booked).

 This if-then-else command is conditional logic.
 In n8n workflows, conditional logic can be implemented with the IF node, which splits a workflow conditionally based on comparison operations.

 IF vs Switch

 If you need to filter data on more than two conditional routes that are possible with the IF node (true and false), use the Switch node.
-The Switch node is similar to the IF node, but supports up to four conditional routes.
+The Switch node is similar to the IF node, but supports multiple output routes.

 Back to your workflow, remove the connection between the HTTP Request node and the Airtable node.
 Add an IF node connected to the HTTP Request node.

 In the IF node window click on Add Condition > string and configure the parameters: